min2ha/ukwa-site/content/target/46336/index.en.md

   "subject": "Brexit"
 }

-# Treasury: Further certainty on EU funding for hundreds of British projects

 The Chancellor confirmed that the government will guarantee EU funding for structural and investment fund projects, including agri-environment schemes, signed after the Autumn Statement and which continue after we have left the EU.